calmm-js/documentation/introduction-to-calmm.md

 able to simplify the logic significantly&mdash;typically by a factor of about two.

-Always look for *simple solutions* and be wary of holding onto a [Golden Hammer](http://c2.com/cgi/wiki?GoldenHammer).
+Always be looking for *simple solutions* and be wary of holding onto a [Golden Hammer](http://c2.com/cgi/wiki?GoldenHammer).

 ### Dependent computations